-Our goal for our executive compensation program is to attract, motivate and retain an exceptionally talented team of executives who deliver superior operational performance and provide leadership for our success in delivering technological innovation in a dynamic and competitive market.
-We seek to accomplish this goal in a way that both rewards performance and enhances stockholder long-term value.
-The Compensation Committee oversees our executive compensation program and determines the compensation for our executive officers.
-We believe the compensation program for the named executive officers was instrumental in helping us achieve strong financial performance in 2014.
+Our Compensation Committee oversees our executive compensation program and determines the compensation for our executive officers.
+Our goal for our executive compensation program is to attract, motivate, develop and retain an exceptionally talented team of executives who deliver superior operational performance and provide leadership for our success in delivering technological innovation in a dynamic and competitive market.
+We seek to accomplish this goal in a way that rewards performance, enhances long-term stockholder value and considers internal pay equity among our NEOs.